sateesh2020/web-server-kit/docs/Deployment.md

 | EXP_USERNAME    | your_expo_account_username |
 | EXP_PASSWORD    | your_expo_account_password |

 **NOTE**: To register new users, configure your SMTP server.
-By default, Apollo Universal Starter Kit uses [Ethereal] for the fake SMTP server, but you shouldn't use Ethereal for production application because the registration emails with the validation link will be sent to Ethereal, _not_ to the real users.
+By default, Web Server Kit uses [Ethereal] for the fake SMTP server, but you shouldn't use Ethereal for production application because the registration emails with the validation link will be sent to Ethereal, _not_ to the real users.